sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 If all the other features (ticks per second, dwell, hand position) are fixed, then a juggling pattern can be uniquely determined by specifying two things for each throw:

-* The order of the throw, which is the flight-time of a throw in ticks, plus the dwell. **Assumption**: *throw orders are integers.*
+* The order of the throw, which is the flight-time of a throw in ticks, plus the dwell.
+**Assumption**: *throw orders are integers.*
 * Whether the object is thrown to the same hand or to a different hand.

+Note that if an object is thrown at time $t$ and it has order $x$, then it will be thrown next at time $t+x$.

 It's not hard to observe that the order of a throw is odd iff it is thrown to a different hand.